 Equipment Lifespan

 The life span of a condensing furnace will depend on the brand, model and other factors.
-In most cases, a condensing furnace is likely to last between 10-20 years with appropriate maintenance and regular service.
-If your heating system doesn’t have regular furnace maintenance, the unit may not last as long.
+In most cases, a condensing furnace should last between 10-20 years with sufficient maintenance and regular service.
+If you put off scheduled maintenance, it may struggle to perform as well, ultimately failing earlier than anticipated.

-Oftentimes, condensing furnaces are more expensive than non-condensing furnaces.
-This is on account of their increased efficiency and the extra parts necessary to capture any wasted heat from its exhaust gases.
-The added energy savings can usually balance out the price of purchase, however, so in the long run, it may be worth investing in a condensing furnace.
+Generally, condensing furnaces are more expensive than non-condensing furnaces.
+This is on account of their increased efficiency and the extra components required to capture any wasted heat from its exhaust gases.
+However, the extra energy savings can often cover the cost of purchase.
+So long term, it may be more cost efficient to consider investing in a condensing furnace.

 Guide to Variable-Speed Furnaces

-A variable-speed furnace can adjust its fan speed subject to the heating conditions of your [[location]] home.
-It performs at a slower speed until there's a temperature decrease and then increases speed up to produce more heat.
-This type of system is much more efficient than standard furnaces, as it only uses the amount of energy necessary to heat your home, and thus, saves you money on your utility bill.
+A variable-speed furnace can vary its fan speed to better meet the heating preferences of your home.
+It runs at a slower speed until it detects a drop in temperature and then speeds up to supply more heat.
+This [precise fan is a lot more efficient than standard, single-speed furnaces, as it only uses the minimum amount of energy necessary to heat your home, saving you money in the long run.

 Do Variable-Speed Furnaces Run All the Time?

-A variable-speed furnace doesn’t stay on all the time.
-In fact, it runs at different speeds according to the temperature in your [[location]] home and the amount of energy it takes to keep that temperature.
+A variable-speed furnace doesn’t operate all the time.
+Alternatively, it runs at different speeds based on the temperature in your Moline home as well as the amount of energy it uses to reach that temperature.

-When too much energy is necessary to maintain your chosen temperature level, the furnace will increase to a higher speed to handle the demand.
-Doing this will ensure more efficient heating and cooling in your home while also offering quieter operation.
+When sufficient energy is required to maintain your preferred temperature level, the furnace will increase to a higher speed to handle the demand.
+This allows for more efficient heating in your home while also offering quieter operation.

 Guide to Two-Stage Furnaces